-“THE ROCK” becomes progressively tougher as the event goes along, staying true to its name as “THE ROCK”, finishing with a trip literally around the Paarl Rock to finish at Rhebokskloof on day 3.
+The race becomes progressively tougher as the event goes along, staying true to its name as “The Rock”, finishing with a trip literally around the Paarl Rock to finish at Rhebokskloof on day 3.

-Riders head out from the Rugby Club (across the road from MacDonald’s) on a 4km gravel road to get the legs warmed up before entering the first part of the Hero Adventure Trails single-track at 4km.
+Riders head out from the Rugby Club (across the road from MacDonald’s) on a 4km gravel road to get the legs warmed up before entering the first part of the Malmesbury single-track at 4km.

 This 8km flowing single-track section is the perfect welcome to this exciting event and gives cyclists a taste of what’s to come over the next 3 days.
 There are great views, ample flowing sections and mind-blowing terrain that you will remember for a very long time.

 At 12km the route takes a left down into the valley where the first waterpoint welcomes riders at 15km.

 It’s the perfect time to take a break and stock up.
 Over the next 15km the elevation really kicks in and the two big climbs of the stage must be conquered.